- A ball means dressing up

 In Fairbanks, heating is very expensive because it’s so cold outside.
 Thus, rooms that are not used and garages often only get heated to 40F (5oC) to save money and protect the environment.
 Therefore, I packed a cape to stay warm between dances, just in case the Gold Room is chilly.

 Being sweaty after a night of dancing requires a warm coat.
 Of course, I first went to the restroom to towel myself dry.
 Freezing sweat is a recipe at least for a cold, but can even lead to hypothermia.
-Recall the car is damned cold standing outside at 10F (-12.3oC).
+Recall the car is damned cold standing outside at 10F (-12.3oC) for a couple of hours.

 What the other ladies wore